-Attractions must have a minimum of one (1) active partnership with a local stakeholder.
+Hotels and hostels must have a minimum of two (2) active partnerships with local stakeholders.

-During the audit, documentation showing active collaboration with the required number of local stakeholders will be checked.
+During the audit, documentation showing active collaboration with a minimum of two local stakeholders will be checked.

 1.6 The establishment calculates its carbon footprint using a carbon measurement tool.
-(G)
+(I)